← All guides

 cd - && git worktree remove --force /tmp/sched-run

-Scheduled loops need discipline in the prompt itself, because no exit condition bounds them โ€” the clock starts them and the timeout ends them.
-Every prompt below therefore states what done looks like for one run and what the agent must not do.
+A schedule loop has no exit condition: the clock starts it and the timeout kills it.
+The prompt governs everything in between, so each recipe states what done looks like for one run and what the agent must never do.

 1. Morning issue triage